purescript-contrib/purescript-book/text/chapter10.md

 As we have already seen, PureScript functions correspond to JavaScript functions of a single argument.
 More precisely, if an expression `f` has type `a -> b` for some types `a` and `b`, and an expression `x` evaluates to a value with the correct runtime representation for type `a`, then `f` evaluates to a JavaScript function, which when applied to the result of evaluating `x`, has the correct runtime representation for type `b`.
 As a simple example, an expression of type `String -> String` evaluates to a function which takes non-null JavaScript strings to non-null JavaScript strings.

-As you might expect, PureScript/s arrays correspond to JavaScript arrays.
+As you might expect, PureScript's arrays correspond to JavaScript arrays.
 But remember - PureScript arrays are homogeneous, so every element has the same type.
 Concretely, if a PureScript expression `e` has type `Array a` for some type `a`, then `e` evaluates to a (non-null) JavaScript array, all of whose elements have the correct runtime representation for type `a`.

 We've already seen that PureScript's records evaluate to JavaScript objects.
 Just as for functions and arrays, we can reason about the runtime representation of data in a record's fields by considering the types associated with its labels.
 Of course, the fields of a record are not required to be of the same type.